 HR at Aarhus University contributes to the university’s core activities by supporting and developing AU’s organisational efficiency and effectiveness through the university’s employees, organisation and culture.
 HR is organised into different administration centres and the central administration.

 In the administration centres, the HR partners and HR supporters are responsible for the day-to-day running of the HR area in relation to, among other things, recruitment, salaries, sickness, leaves of absence, employee retention, development and resignations, as well as for offering advisory services and guidance to the deans, the department heads and other heads of staff.

-AU HR in the central administration performs tasks for all faculties, departments and centres and consists of three specialised units: Payroll, Employment Law as well as Development & Work Environment.
+AU HR in the central administration performs tasks for all faculties, departments and centres and consists of five specialised units: HR Data og Digitalisation, Payroll, Employment Law, Development & Work Environment and International Staff Office.
 AU HR also offers advisory services and guidance for the HR departments in the four administration centres.

 Employment Law is responsible for interpreting and implementing HR legislation as well as developing shared guidelines at AU.

 International Staff Offi supports the university in the recruitment, onboarding and retension of international staff to Aarhus University.
 The unit provides a range of services for international researchers and accompanying families, PhD students, and guest researchers.